Ijdtm7/VentureChat2Dynmap/README.md

 1. Install VentureChat and Dynmap/LiveAtlas

-2. Binaries coming soon--compile with ./gradlew build (tested with OpenJDK 8).
+2. Download binaries from releases or compile with Java8+: ./gradlew build.

 ## Usage

+There are no options to configure.
-Messages from Minecraft running on VentureChat will be relayed to Dynmap just like Vanilla chat.
+Messages from Minecraft running on VentureChat will be relayed to Dynmap.
 Note that the relay is unidirectional; Dynmap chat is shown in-game just fine without this plugin.

 ## License